adobe/spectrum-web-components/README.md

 npm run storybook
 ```

-It is suggested that you run `npm run watch` alongside this command to provide a live-reloading environment for development.

 ## Linting

 The project will be linted on a pre-commit hook, but you can also run the lint suite with `npm run lint`.
 It uses ESLint to lint the JS / TS files, and StyleLint to lint the CSS files.